 A final stop on the island of La Grasiosa, for an even more different lunar landscape.

 Here we are fascinated by the cliffs where the lava flow met the ocean.
-This created basalt columns and fascinating shapes, including the famous arch that gives Caleton de los Arcos its name.
+This has created basalt columns and fascinating shapes, including the famous arch that gives Caleton de los Arcos its name.

 Once again, we love the colors and contrasts: black volcanic rock, golden sand, blue sky and red volcano (Montana Bermeja).